 There will be at least one Safeguarding Trustee who will be responsible for overseeing the work of the Safeguarding Officers and providing impartial guidance to the Safeguarding Officers on anonymised versions of more complex or risky safeguarding cases.

 New volunteers and staff will be trained so that they are familiar with the Safeguarding Policy.
 Additional training will be required whenever major changes are made to the Safeguarding Policy.
-Existing volunteers and staff will be required to attend a refresher training at least every three years.
+Existing volunteers and staff will be required to attend a refresher training at least every three years, as well as affirming their adherence to the Safeguarding Policy annually.

 A safeguarding concern can be reported to a Safeguarding Officer using any of the following mechanisms: